 Functions that allow PHP to execute operating system commands should be disabled if they are not needed by the application.
 Doing so helps prevent command injection vulnerabilities.
 If all functions that can execute OS commands are disabled, command injection exploits will not work; however the application code itself might still be technically vulnerable (later in my blog, I’ll describe how to prevent command injection vulnerabilities in code properly, but for now, the point I want to make is that disabling command execution functions is an important defense in depth measure.)
 Disabling OS command execution also significantly reduces the capabilities that a successful compromise affords an attacker- executing privilege escalation exploits becomes nearly impossible.
 The following are functions that may be used to execute OS commands: "exec, passthru, shell_exec, system, proc_open, popen, curl_exec, curl_multi_exec, pcntl_exec, dl".
 If the application needs to execute OS commands, it should use "pcntl_exec", because it provides better abstraction of parameters than the others.

 I highly recommend disabling the "eval" function.
-"Eval" is evil and should be avoided as much as possible.
-Virtually every PHP botnet relies extensively on the"eval" function to inflict damage.
+"Eval" is dangerous and should be avoided as much as possible.
+Virtually every PHP botnet relies extensively on the "eval" function to inflict damage.
 Unfortunately, many applications use it even when it’s not necessary.
 Most applications can and should be written without using the "eval" function at all, and then it should be disabled.
-If possible, disable the"eval" function in php.ini.
+If possible, disable the "eval" function in php.ini.
 If doing so breaks the application, rewrite the portions of the application that use "eval" and then disable "eval" in php.ini.
 It is necessary to install the Suhosin hardened PHP patch to be able to disable "eval" in the php.ini file because technically "eval" is a language construct and not a function.
 Once the Suhosin hardened PHP patch is installed, "eval" can be disabled by using "suhosin.executor.disable_eval" and "suhosin.executor.disable_emodifier" directives.

 Functions that can be used to obfuscate malicious PHP code should be disabled, unless needed by the application.
 The most prominent of these functions are "gzdeflate, gzuncompress, gzinflate, zlib_decode, base64_decode".
 Technically, all the other functions for extracting compressed archives and working with different encodings might also be used to obfuscate PHP code.
 It should be noted that PHP code obfuscation techniques usually rely on the "eval" function and disabling the "eval" function will break most obfuscated malicious PHP code.